 Fluorescent Light Bulbs and Tubes All fluorescent bulbs (full-size and compact) contain mercury and must be recycled.
 Disposal fees: none as of July 1, 2012; recycling is free.
 Residents can bring in any number of compact fluorescents per visit but only 10 tubes per visit.

 Food Scraps If you don't want to compost your food scraps at home, you can bring them to the Transfer Station.
-For a small fee, you can add your food scraps (including meat and bones) to a container that is picked up weekly by Grow Compost, Inc. The container is currently located at the scale house.
+You can add your food scraps (including meat and bones) to a container that is picked up weekly by Grow Compost, Inc. The container is located at the scale house.
 Currently, this service is free.

 Styrofoam Peanuts Peanuts should be tightly wrapped in plastic bags for re-use.